South Fort Meade Mine

 - June 2010 – The federal ACOE 404 permit was granted.

-*Note – Current infill parcel permitting is ongoing for roughly 397.6 acres.
-6.4 acres have been approved in 2014 by all agencies.
+*Note – Additional infill parcel permitting of roughly 750 acres since the originally approved mine boundary.
+Approximately 100 acres have been approved by all agencies.